vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

   An oggetto where chiaves are eventi to listen for and valores are the corresponding funzioni.
 Note these are Vue eventi rather than DOM eventi.
 The valore can also be a stringa of a method name.
-The Vue instance will call `$on()` for each entry in the oggetto at instantiation.
+The istanza di Vue will call `$on()` for each entry in the oggetto at instantiation.

 - **Esempio:**